 • If you found a friendly stray mom cat with kittens, it’s critical that the kittens be socialized properly.

-• Feral kittens (born outside without human contact) who are over 6 weeks of age are hard to fully socialize, although it’s easier if their mom cat is friendly and trusts people.
+• Feral kittens (born outside without human contact) who are over 6 weeks of age are hard to fully socialize, although this depends on the method of socialization and whether the mom cat is friendly or feral.

 • Some older feral kittens may learn to trust one person (their caretaker who is feeding and caring for them) after a longer period of socialization, but they don’t usually fully transfer that trust to another person in a new home.